workshops for leaders and teachers

 Why join accountabilityconnect?

-- Transition to STAAR 2.0 – ongoing updates relating to the transition to STAAR 2.0 in the Spring of 2023 (new item types, new test design, new modality of testing) and implications for instruction, professional development and data analysis)
+- Implementation of STAAR 2.0 – ongoing updates relating to the implementation of STAAR 2.0 in the Spring of 2023 and implications for instruction, professional development, and data analysis

 - Data Tools and Templates – ongoing development and support of data views and “think throughs” designed to assist district and campus leaders in understanding their data and identifying areas or issues for strategic planning and initiatives